ai-se/isminus/docs/Definitions.md

     Function: run_button_handler
     Description: Function to handle the run button click on GUI
             Inputs:
-                -whun_run: WHUN method to be invoked on clicking run button in GUI
+                -sneak_run: SNEAK method to be invoked on clicking run button in GUI
             Output:
                 None
 ```